-In 1995, the Reserve Bank of India (RBI) introduced the system of Primary Dealers (PDs) in the Government Securities (G-Sec) Market, which comprised independent entities undertaking PD activity.
-In order to broad base the PD system, banks were permitted to undertake PD business departmentally in 2006-07.
-Further, the standalone PDs were permitted to diversify into business activities, other than the core PD business, subject to certain conditions.
-As on June 30, 2013, there are eight standalone PDs and thirteen banks authorized to undertake PD business departmentally.
+In 1995, the Reserve Bank of India (RBI) introduced the system of Primary Dealers (PDs) in the Government Securities (G-Sec) Market.
+The objectives of the PD system are to strengthen the infrastructure in G-Sec market, development of underwriting and market making capabilities for G-Sec outside the RBI, improve secondary market trading system and to make PDs an effective conduit for open market operations (OMO).
+As on June 30, 2014, there are seven standalone PDs and thirteen banks authorized to undertake PD business departmentally.